ts33kr/granite/README.md

   to provide the flexible ability to embed the frontend dependencies directly into your components.
 The dependencies are intelligently resolved and automatically satisfied during the node bootloaing;
   in a configurable maner.
-For the implementation coding please see [membrane/bower.coffee](library/membrane/bower.coffee).
+For the implementation coding see [membrane/bower.coffee](library/membrane/bower.coffee).

 ##Disclaimer